 Impact supports organisations to build the people skills needed to lead through crisis, be agile and innovate to survive and thrive through business disruption.
 Many of our clients are embracing new work patterns including remote working (whether driven by dispersed teams, environmental sustainability goals, or travel issues) so staying connected virtually is a cultural shift that’s increasingly necessary.
 These are all skills that can be developed remotely or face-to-face, with progressive facilitation that will transform your people and organisation.
 Bespoke solutions include a variety of exciting, dynamic techniques including live digital facilitation, virtual group innovation sessions, and remote coaching.

-Holly Higham is Senior Marketing Manager at Impact.
-You can connect with her here.
+Holly Higham is Global Head of Marketing at Impact.